atorscho/backend/README.md

 	php artisan backend:admin

 ### 4. Assets
-Do not forget to run `php artisan asset:publish atorscho/backend` to use backend's stylesheet and javascript files.
+Do not forget to run `php artisan asset:publish atorscho/backend` to use Backend's stylesheet and javascript files.